chbeu/chbeu.github.io/content/post/20240130_phd_position/index.md

 ---
-title: "PhD position at Paris Lodron University Salzburg"
+title: "PhD position at the University of Salzburg"
 subtitle: ""
 summary: "To strengthen our interdisciplinary research team, we seek a **PhD candidate** with focus on **recommender systems**, particularly with interest in **fairness** in recommender systems; music recommender systems; or societal implications of recommender systems."
 authors: